Dhanush1004/Ex-04_CNS/README.md

-  # EXPLORING N-STALKER, A VULNERABILITY ASSESSMENT TOOL
+  # B.EXPLORING N-STALKER, A VULNERABILITY ASSESSMENT TOOL

  # AIM:
  To download the N-Stalker Vulnerability Assessment Tool and exploring the features.